bderdz/med_ragai_api/README.md

 ### 🔒 Guardrails:

-Since the project interact with medical data and LLMs, security and safety are prioritized using a dedicated Guardrails layer:
+Since the project interacts with medical data and LLMs, security and safety are prioritized.
+The following guardrails are implemented:

 - **Prompt injection protection**
 - **Sensitive data detection**